 MDN: Was the restaurant affected by Sandy?

-BK: It was very tough.
-It was very tough!
+BK: It was very tough!
 Cause people weren’t coming back down here.
 A lot of the corporations left and they never returned.
 They found it cheaper and more structural to stay to Jersey.
 It was very, very tough going.
-I’ll give you an example.
-When we first started, opened up after that we had 2 waiters for the entire store.
-Alright?
+I’ll give you an example – When we first opened up after that we had 2 waiters for the entire store.

 ER: And your employees, they didn’t all come back?

-BK: No. No. They did not.
-They did not.
-Cause it took us about 2 and a half years, 3 years to build it back, because the city was – We were a small building bing built so it wasn’t the city’s priority to have us first – so the gas hookups, this and that.
+BK: No. They did not.
+Cause it took us about 2 and a half years, 3 years to build it back, because we were a small building so it wasn’t the city’s priority to have us first – so the gas hookups, this and that.
 We had to wait.
-We had to wait.
 You know, over and over again.
-So, and that’s what killed us, the delays.
-They didn’t make it easy, you know…
+And that’s what killed us, the delays.
+They didn’t make it easy.

-ER: So you stayed open, and then tell us about the crack and what happened.
+ER: So you stayed open, and how long was it…Tell us about the crack and what happened.

-BK: Well, // when 9/11 occurred there was a crack in the foundation by the corner of Rector and Greenwich.
-And anyway, long story short we didn’t even know it – a hairline fracture type situation.
-We realized it when the train the (number 1?), the vibrations, it cracked us.
+BK: Well, when 9/11 occurred there was a crack in the foundation by the corner of Rector and Greenwich.
+Anyway, long story short we didn’t even know it – a hairline fracture type situation.
+We realized it when the train, the 9 and 1, the vibrations, cracked us.
 And then we saw the corner going more like, tilt and went this way.
-And then the fire department came in, they go, “Listen guys, you’ve got 3 hours to fix it.”
+And then the fire department came and they go, “Listen guys, you’ve got 3 hours to fix it.”
 And then the building department came in and they said they didn’t want another building coming down a year after the anniversary of 9/11 so they brought us down.

-BK: It was in the summer…No!
-It was when the trains opened up.
-So that’s probably (?)…Cause it was about a month after that it occurred.
-And I remember it was during baseball season.
+BK: It was, I remember it was during baseball season.
 We went to the baseball game.
-And it was, yeah, so it had to be in August or July.
-It was summer…[ER: of 2002…]…Two, yeah.
+So it had to be in August or July.
+It was summer…[ER: of 2002…]…Two.

 ER: And tell us about the whole process of having to knock it down.

-BK: Well the city – There was no process.
+BK: There was no process.
 The city knocked it down, so there was no process.
 They just gave us the bill for the demolition.
-Alright.
-So, it was just, was gone within hours, hours.
+So, it was just, was gone within hours.